Liverpool: Lord Mayor of Liverpool

-This role is the oldest of the three mayors and is mostly ceremonial.
-The Lord Mayor is chosen only by councillors within Liverpool City Council, not the general public, and serves a one-year term.
-The Lord Mayor is styled as the 'first citizen' and chosen representative of the city.
-They represent the city at functions, promote it to the wider world and attend religious ceremonies.
-They also have the key task of chairing full council meetings and can choose a number of charities to support throughout their term.
+The Lord Mayor of Liverpool is an ancient ceremonial role.
+Councillors within Liverpool City Council (not the general public) elect the Lord Mayor annually, who then serves a one-year term.
+The Lord Mayor is styled as the "first citizen" and is chosen to represent the city at civic functions and engagements, promote it to the wider world, support local charities and community groups, attend religious events, meet delegates from Liverpool's twin cities, chair council meetings and confer Honorary Freemen and associations.
+The Lord Mayor is also the presiding officer for Liverpool City Council full meetings.

-Metro Mayor of Liverpool City Region
+Mayor of the Liverpool City Region

-The City of Liverpool is one of the six constituent local government districts of the Liverpool City Region.
-The Metro Mayor of the Liverpool City Region is directly every four years by residents of those six boroughs and oversees the Liverpool City Region Combined Authority.
+Liverpool is one of the six constituent boroughs of the Liverpool City Region.
+The Mayor of the Liverpool City Region is directly every four years by residents of those six boroughs and oversees the Liverpool City Region Combined Authority.
 The Combined Authority is the top-tier administrative body for the local governance of the city region and is tasked with taking major strategic decisions on issues such as transport and investment, economic development, employment and skills, tourism, culture, housing and physical infrastructure.
-The current Metro Mayor is Steve Rotheram.
+The current Mayor is Steve Rotheram.